Inspiration and advice for your building project

 Although express planning permission is not required for development covered by PD rights, Building Regulations approval may well be necessary in many cases.
 This is, however, largely objective, so contact your local authority for advice.

-Note: The government recently announced that it will relax permitted development rules relating to extensions for a three year trial period, starting from 30 May 2013 and ending on the 30 May 2016.
+Note: The government announced in May 2013 that it will relax permitted development rules relating to extensions for a three year trial period, starting from 30 May 2013 and ending on the 30 May 2016.
 The new rules mean that for single storey rear extensions the limit will be 8m for a detached house and 6m for a semi or terraced house; in effect a 100% increase in the permitted amount.
 For more details on the new rules see the Planning Portal announcement.

 Article updated 6th November 2013